kuzzleio/documentation/src/guide/1/getting-started/running-kuzzle/content.md

----
-layout: full.html.hbs
-algolia: true
-title: Kuzzle
-description: Getting started with Kuzzle
----

-# Getting Started with Kuzzle

-In this tutorial you will learn how to install and run **Kuzzle**.

-## Running Kuzzle

-In this section we'll learn how to quickly get Kuzzle up and running using our installation script.
+This section learns you how to quickly get Kuzzle up and running using our installation script.

 Open a terminal and run the following command: